rickb777/enumeration/README.md

  * `func (d Day) Float() float64`
     - Converts Day values into their float values, i.e. just the value of the constant float.
 This is merely a type conversion to `float64`, but conveniently matches the `enum.FloatEnum` interface, allowing polymorphism.
 This method is only present when the base type is `float32` or `float64`.

+ * `var AllDays = []Day{ ... }`
+    - Provides all the `Day` values in a single slice.
+This is particularly useful if you need to iterate over them.
+Usually, the identifier name depends on the name of your type, but it can be overridden using `-plural`.

+ * `var AllDayEnums = enum.IntEnums{ ... }`
+    - Provides all the `Day` values in a single slice, held using an interface for polymorphism.
+The slice type would instead be `enum.FloatEnums` if the base type is `float32` or `float64`.

+You will also get these methods unless you specify 'simple mode' (-s):

+ * `func DayOf(o int) Day`
+    - Converts an ordinal to a Day value, if it can.
+The name of this function depends on the name of your type (`DayOf` in this example).
+The related type conversion `Day(i)` should be used when converting a *value* instead of an *ordinal*.

  * `func (d *Day) Parse(s string) error`
     - Converts a string representation to a Day value, if it can, then assigns it to `d`.
 If `s` holds an integer, it is treated as a number (or possibly as an ordinal) and will result in the corresponding value.
 Numbers must be within the valid Day range unless `-lenient` was specified.
 Ordinals are not normally used but will be expected when the `-marshaltext ordinal` or `-store ordinal` options are specified.

  * `func AsDay(s string) (Day, error)`, `func MustParseDay(s string) Day`
     - Converts a string representation to a Day value, if it can.
 The function name depends on the name of your type (`AsDay` and `MustParseDay` in this example).
 These functions are a convenient wrapper for the `Parse` method.

- * `var AllDays = []Day{ ... }`
-    - Provides all the `Day` values in a single slice.
-This is particularly useful if you need to iterate over them.
-Usually, the identifier name depends on the name of your type, but it can be overridden using `-plural`.

- * `var AllDayEnums = enum.IntEnums{ ... }`
-    - Provides all the `Day` values in a single slice, held using an interface for polymorphism.
-The slice type would instead be `enum.FloatEnums` if the base type is `float32` or `float64`.

 If you used the `-marshaltext` option or `text` struct tags, you will also get: